 Let us take a deep dive into the Viking Venture KPI Dashboard.

 We find it very important to distinguish between organic and inorganic growth to understand the underlying drivers.
-The average of our portfolio’s total ARR growth in 2021 was 42%, which includes acquisitions.
+The average of our portfolio’s total annual recurring revenue (ARR) growth in 2021 was 42%, which includes acquisitions.
 The average for organic growth was 25%, while our top performer grew by 54% organically.

 In the following section we will go through our Growth and Profitability KPIs: